helix-editor/helix/book/src/getting-started.md

 Create a new text file and open it with Helix by running `hx file.txt`.

-In the bottom left corner, you'll notice a `NOR`, which indicates that you are currently in Normal mode.
+In the bottom left corner, you'll notice a `NOR`, which indicates that you are currently in **Nor**mal mode.

 In this mode, typing letters like <kbd>e</kbd> and <kbd>n</kbd> won't insert them as text, but rather have specific _commands_ which we will explore later.